GiovanniGiacometti/polars-vector-store/README.md

 The goal of this project is to investigate whether Polars can serve as vector store, by leveraging:

 - its [native integration with numpy](https://docs.pola.rs/user-guide/expressions/numpy-functions/), to compute embeddings similarity directly on the dataframe.
-- its comprehensive [expressions](https://docs.pola.rs/user-guide/expressions/), framework to implement a comprehensive metadata filtering system.
+- its comprehensive [expressions](https://docs.pola.rs/user-guide/expressions/) framework, to implement a comprehensive metadata filtering system.
 - its [lazy api](https://docs.pola.rs/user-guide/lazy-api/), for performance optimization.

 To explore this, I've built three different implementations, each taking a unique approach to the problem.
 You can find more details in the [Implementation details](#implementation-details) section below.